capythulhu/blobfish/README.md

 ```bash
 blobfish init
 ```
-Or, manually create a `.blobfish` file in your project root folder.
+Or, manually create a `.blobfishrc` file in your project root folder.
 The file is a JSON array of objects with the following structure:
 ```json
 [
     {